 Provide service enablement capability (SOAP and REST services) for seeded and custom integration interfaces within Oracle E-Business Suite

-Support synchronous and asynchronous (callback without acknowledgement only) interaction patterns for SOAP-based Web services
+Support synchronous and asynchronous (callback without acknowledgement only) interaction patterns for SOAP-based services

 Note: In this release, only PL/SQL APIs can be enabled with the support for asynchronous service pattern.

-Note: In this release, only PL/SQL APIs, Concurrent Programs, Java Bean Services, Application Module Services, Open Interface Tables, and Open Interface Views can be exposed as REST services.
+Note: In this release, only PL/SQL APIs, Concurrent Programs, Business Service Objects, Java Bean Services, Application Module Services, Open Interface Tables, and Open Interface Views can be exposed as REST services.

-Enforce function security and role-based access control security to allow only authorized users to execute administrative functions
+Enforce function security and role-based access control security to allow only authorized users to process administrative functions

-Provide centralized, user-friendly logging configuration for Web services generated through Oracle E-Business Suite Integrated SOA Gateway's service provider
+Provide centralized, user-friendly logging configuration for the services generated through the service provider from Oracle E-Business Suite Integrated SOA Gateway

 Audit and monitor Oracle E-Business Suite inbound service operations from Service Monitor